lafarkle/Super-Phoenix/docs/GETTING_STARTED.md

 For **Step 9.
 Flash onto the Device** You'll need to lower the BAUD rate from the default of 460,800.
 I found that 19,200 to 230,400 worked.
 (Note: the CP210x supports up to 3Mbps and the ESP32-C3 supports up to 5Mbps.
 So it's a bit unclear why you need to set such a slow BAUD rate.)
 In my system, the board identified as COM3, and the following command worked:  **idf.py -p /dev/ttyS3 flash -b 230400**

 Espressif supports VS Code integration.
-You can read up on that here: (https://github.com/espressif/vscode-esp-idf-extension).
+You can read up on how you develop linking VS Code and WSL here: (https://code.visualstudio.com/docs/remote/wsl)  You can read up on Espressif's VS Code integration here: (https://github.com/espressif/vscode-esp-idf-extension).
 There is a nice video here: (https://www.youtube.com/watch?v=Lc6ausiKvQM)  I was not able to figure out how to Flash from VS Code.